Nyiriek/alu-shell/basics/README.md

-This is my first shell
+This is my second shell